LHNCBC/r-snippets-bmi/mmbox/02-ClinicalDrug/readme.md

-NDC transormed into RxNorm Clinical Drug (using OMOP vocabulary)
+# NDC transfrmed into RxNorm Clinical Drug (using OMOP vocabulary)

+# Problem
+NDCs do not represent optimal level of granularity for clinical analysis.

-# files
+# Files

-## tranlate_dx.csv
+## tranlate_ndc_b-all.csv

-mapping file
+Knowledge base.
+This file is derived from OMOP Vocabulary (concept_relationship table).
+It maps each NDC code first into `Branded Drug` (if applicable) and then to `Clinical Drug`.